liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/10-configuring-search.markdown

 If @product@ isn't running, start it.

 Then, in @product@, navigate to *Control Panel &rarr; Configuration &rarr;
 System Settings*.
-Find the *Elasticsearch* entry, and in the *Nework Host* setting, enter *localhost*.
+Find the Elasticsearch entry in the Foundation section, and set the Network Host property to *localhost*.

-Now you can visit port 9200 on localhost to access the embedded Elasticsearch:
+Restart @product@ and you can visit port 9200 on localhost to access the embedded Elasticsearch:

     http://localhost:9200